 10 Tips to Become a Morning Person (Even if You’re a Night Owl)

-There’s often a lot of debate in the productivity/entrepreneur scene as to whether it’s better to be a morning person or a night person.
+There’s often a lot of debate in the productivity/entrepreneurship space as to whether it’s better to be a morning person or a night person.
 Invariably, most successful entrepreneurs often mention how their day starts at 4am or 5am… or some other unearthly hour.
 Yes, I am one of those annoying people, so I’m going to help you with tips on how to become a morning person and change your life in the process.

-It’s almost as if waking up before the cock crows is a prerequisite for success.
+It’s almost as if waking up before the rooster crows is a prerequisite for success.
 In reality, there are people who work into the wee hours of the night who are just as successful.
 You just don’t hear much from them, probably because they’re still sleeping.

 But all levity aside, your productivity and output are determined by the focused effort you put into the hours when you’re working (regardless if it’s day or night) and NOT some magical wake up hour.
 This can help lead you to a lifestyle by design, and that is what it did for me…